 This Massaged Kale Salad is simple, delicious and perfect for every day.
-You’ll find step by step instructions on how to massage kale, and it can be prepped completely in advance!
+You’ll find step by step instructions on how to massage kale, which is essential to making the leaves and tender and mellowing the bitter flavor.
+It can be prepped completely in advance so it’s great for meal prep!

 Massaged kale salad with shaved parmesan and lemon